DFHack/dfhack/docs/Quickstart.rst

 Welcome to DFHack!
 This guide will help get you oriented with the DFHack system and teach you how to find and use the tools productively.
-If you're reading this in `dfhack-quickstart-guide`, hit the right arrow key or click on the hotkey hint in the lower right corner of the window to go to the next page.
+If you're reading this in `quickstart-guide`, hit the right arrow key or click on the hotkey hint in the lower right corner of the window to go to the next page.

 What is DFHack?
 ---------------